 The pool scene in Las Vegas is among the most awe-inspiring in the world, with many complexes boasting amenities like waterfalls, wave pools, lazy rivers, real sand beaches, and unmatched luxury.

-Although Las Vegas is home to numerous pools built to impress, there are others that leave guests wanting…more.
+While Vegas is home to numerous pools built to impress, others leave guests wanting… more.

-It got me thinking – Are you able to use a Las Vegas pool even if you aren’t staying at the resort?
+It got me thinking – Are you able to use a resort’s pool even if you aren’t staying at the resort?

 It depends.

-Below, I’ll break down which pools you are able to access (for free or for a fee) even if you aren’t staying at the property.
+Below, I’ll break down which pools you can access (for free or for a fee) even if you aren’t staying at the property.

-Reminder: Pool policies are fluid and can change quickly.
-I always recommend calling the pool directly to confirm their current policy before making the trip!
+Pool policies are fluid and can change – I recommend calling the pool to confirm their current policy before making the trip!

 Sahara: The Azilo Ultra Pool is best described as a “miniature Stadium Swim” and offers free entry daily to anyone over the age of 21.
-A cover charge is required for certain events/holidays – Make sure you check their calendar!
+A cover charge is required for certain events/holidays – Ensure you check their calendar!

 The Moroccan-themed space has a 240-foot TV screen and is more of a party destination, often featuring live DJs.

-Horseshoe: Not only is Horseshoe’s pool one of the only deep options in Vegas (reaching depths of up to 12 feet), but they’re also one of the only options on the Strip that allow free entry to locals with a NV ID.
+Horseshoe: Not only is Horseshoe’s pool one of the only deep options in Vegas (reaching depths of 12 feet), but they’re also one of the only options on the Strip that allow free entry to locals.

-Las Vegas Pools Anyone Can Use for a Fee:
+Pools Anyone Can Use – For a Fee:

-MGM Resorts Properties: Although no MGM pools offer day passes, the pools are still accessible to those willing to spend up for a cabana or daybed.
+MGM Resorts Properties: Aside from MGM Grand and Mandalay Bay, no other MGM Resorts pool offers inexpensive day passes, however, they’re still accessible to those willing to spend up for a cabana or daybed.

 Browse cabana rates by resort, here.

-Resorts that fall under the MGM umbrella include Mandalay Bay, Luxor, Excalibur, NYNY, Park MGM, Aria, MGM Grand, and Bellagio.
+MGM properties included in this policy include Luxor, Excalibur, NYNY, Park MGM, Aria, and Bellagio.

-STRAT: The new “Swim & Social” pool is open on STRAT’s 8th-floor rooftop, and non-hotel guests can get in for $15.
-The re-imagined space is open to both adults and kids, provided they’re supervised.
+STRAT: The new “Swim & Social” pool is open on STRAT’s 8th-floor rooftop, and non-hotel guests can get in for $50 (kids are $25 and infants are free).

 Downtown Grand: Non-resort guests can access Downtown Grand’s rooftop Citrus pool deck with a cabana or table reservation.